SolidLabResearch/PANDA/README.md

 # PANDA

-The repository contains the code for the Privacy-preserving platform for ANomaly Detection in healthcare streAms (PANDA) platform, which is a service
+The repository contains the code for the Privacy-preserving platform for ANomaly Detection in healthcare streAms (PANDA) platform, which is a service vor monitoring the health of patients to detect anomalies in their health data streams.
+To enable privacy, PANDA utilizes [Solid](https://solidproject.org/) as a data storage solution and extends it with [User Managed Access](https://github.com/solidLabResearch/user-managed-access) to allow the patients to specify granular access control policies for their data streams.

 ## Linting